-The Pelican Basscreek 100xp is an ideal fishing kayak for beginners because it is loaded with accessories.
-If you value stability, then this is the perfect kayak for you.
+Why is the Pelican Basscreek 100xp the best fishing kayak for beginners?
+Because it is affordable, stable has plenty of rod holders.
 You can use this as a recreational kayak or a fishing kayak.
-With all the features it has, you get the most out of your money.
+With all the features, you get the most out of your money.

 - Rugged design

 I am excited to share the Intex Excursion Pro Inflatable Fishing Kayak with you.
 It has some awesome features for a starter fishing kayak.
 I wanted to include a very inexpensive inflatable fishing kayak because I think this is a great option for many people.

 The Excursion Pro is durable and comes with features that other inflatables don’t have.
 First, the kayak, as with many inflatables, is extremely stable.
 The flat bottom hull ensures a stable ride.

 Excellent primary stability is important when looking for the best beginner kayak for fishing.
 You are casting, moving, and hopefully hauling in fish.
 You need a stable kayak.

 The Intex fishing kayak comes with footrests, which many inflatable kayaks don’t have, especially at this price point.

 You also get an adjustable mounting bracket for fishing accessories, like a GPS, fish finder, extra fishing rod holders, etc. Again, this is a feature that even more expensive inflatables don’t have.

 Next are the integrated rod holders.
 Although they are shallow, it’s still a great spot to keep your fishing rod while paddling.